College of Computer, Mathematical & Natural Sciences

-The mission of the Department of Geology is to provide high-quality undergraduate and graduate education, to achieve excellence in research, and to interact with society and the State by translating the implications of research through outreach and service, for the benefit of Marylanders, the nation and humankind.
+The mission of the Department of Geology is to provide high-quality undergraduate and graduate education; to achieve excellence in research; and, through outreach and service, to benefit society by effectively transmitting the products of research in geosciences.

-Associate Professors: R. Arevalo, M. Evans, S. Kaushal, L. Montesi, S. Penniston-Dorland, K. Prestegaard, W. Zhu
+Associate Professors: R. Arevalo, M. Evans, S. Kaushal, V. Lekic, S. Penniston-Dorland, K. Prestegaard

 Lecturer: T. Centorbi

-Professors Emeriti: R. Rudnick (Dist Univ Prof Emerita), P. Stifel (Assoc Prof Emeritus), A. Wylie (Prof Emerita)
+Professors Emeriti: P. Candela, R. Rudnick (Dist Univ Prof Emerita), P. Stifel (Assoc Prof Emeritus), A. Wylie (Prof Emerita, Distinguished Scholar Teacher)

 Undergraduate Research Experiences